 “I don’t know if the audience hears the silence in the music between the notes.
 But I do.”

 In many ways, Maria Callas has been a strong model for me.
 This quote in particular comes from one of her interviews that I listened to years ago.
-I couldn’t find the exact quote, nor the original interview to source this article, but her voice still resonates in me: “Mais moi, je les entends”.
+I couldn’t find the exact quote, nor the original interview to source this article, but her voice still resonates with me: “Mais moi, je les entends”.
 She was talking about drama and the importance of authentic acting on stage.
-For her, there was a lot happening in the silence, and that could make the music, and the performance, special and magical.
+For her, a lot was happening in the silence, and that could make the music, and the performance, special and magical.
 I remember that it struck me because I had never thought about this.
-Afterwards, I never listened to an opera the same way again.
+Afterward, I never listened to an opera the same way again.

-The idea of silence between the notes followed me, not just in music, but on a daily basis.
-I paid more and more attention to the spaces in-between.
+The idea of silence between the notes followed me, not just in music, but daily.
+I paid more and more attention to the spaces in between.

 A lot of us often get stuck in the past.
 There’s nothing to feel guilty about as memories are part of our identity and growth.
 Yet, we sometimes cling to the experiences we’ve gone through, sharing them with our friends and loved ones, telling the same stories over and over.
 It’s tough to be in the present moment.
 It’s tough because it’s the edge between the known and the unknown.
 Every instant we get to live, we jump from the known to the unknown.

 Rehashing the past can be reassuring, even if the past is difficult.
 At least it is known.
 Projecting ourselves in the future gives us the strength to move forward as we live on the permanent edge of the present moment.
 That moment, right now, is the space between the past and the future.